ranveeraggarwal/ranveeraggarwal.github.io/blog/_posts/2020-1-1-new-year.markdown

 3 years ago, I had screenshot-ed this pearl of wisdom from a stranger on Hacker News:
 <img src="https://i.imgur.com/iNM9gkV.jpg" class="img img-responsive">
 And this year, I think I'm going to try this out.
 For starters, I want to blog more.
 From a framework-of-micro-improvements perspective, one blogpost every Saturday.
+[1]

+---

+[1] Update (26th July 2020): Yeah yeah, that didn't happen.
+Anyhow, better late than never.
+Expect something soon.